StrawberryChocolateFudge/Devicely_Escrow/README.md

 # Devicely Payments

-Payments for Devicely.
-Created for the Sustainable Blockchain Hackathon.
+Created the Sustainable Blockchain Hackathon for the payment system of Devicely.
+You can find out about Devicely [here](https://github.com/StrawberryChocolateFudge/Devicely).

 This full stack escrow application helps facilitate payments between buyers and sellers.